JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ### Question 13
 **The attacker is able to locate some valuable financial information during the collection phase.
 What three files does Volt Typhoon make copies of using PowerShell?
 Answer Format: Increasing order separated by a space.**
-This one was also quite easy to answer (maybe too easy?).
+This one was also quite easy to answer (perhaps too easy?).
 Searching for
 ```
 *finance*